 In recent years, Bennington College and Bennington Museum have increasingly collaborated on institutional programming.

 "Our resources are unique, so together, we can do more than we can do individually," said Franklin.
-"Both [Bennington College President] Mariko Silver and [Bennington Museum Executive Director] Robert Wolterstoff have been influential to formalizing that longstanding relationship.
+"Both [past Bennington College President] Mariko Silver and [Bennington Museum Executive Director] Robert Wolterstoff have been influential to formalizing that longstanding relationship.
 Bennington Museum has a mission to collect, preserve, and interpret the history of Bennington, and Bennington College has been integral to shaping the cultural history of the region in the 20th and 21st centuries."

 Bennington Museum often works with and welcomes students from the College.
 "Jonathan Kline has led a number of classes that curated shows for this gallery space, and Thorsten Dennerline often brings students to come and look at our print collections," said Franklin.